La Salle Green Hills: Campus

 The school is situated on a six-hectare campus fronting Ortigas Avenue, across from Wack-Wack Village and golf course.

 St. Benilde Gym/cafeteria

 Probably the most well-known building on the school grounds, construction of the dome-shaped structure began in 1967.
 Mr. Gines Rivera is the building's architect.
 It houses the main basketball courts on the second floor and the cafeteria on the ground floor.
 The mezzanine houses most of the Computer and Arts & Technology, Drafting and Culinary Arts classrooms of the La Salle Green Hills High School.
 Aside from sports, the main gym area is also used for graduations, community masses, concerts, and other events.
 Since 1986, it has been used as the venue for the presidential election ballot counting by NAMFREL.
+Students under Grade 7 are not allowed to enter during recess or lunch.